e-mehegan/EmilyMehegan_T2A2/README.md

 # T2A2 API WEBSERVER

+## NOTE
+- This is assignment 2 of Term 2 that was completed in the middle of 2023.
+This is a API webserver project that is designed to be a functioning web server in the relevant programming language that contains valid, functioning code.

 <br>

 ## R1 - Identification of the problem you are trying to solve by building this particular app.